TheEngineRoom-UniGe/OWLOOP/README.md

     public static void main(String[] args) {

-        // Lets disable 'internal logs' (so that our console is clean) Axiom.Descriptor.OntologyReference.activateAMORlogging(false);
+        // Disabling 'internal logs' (so that our console is clean) Axiom.Descriptor.OntologyReference.activateAMORlogging(false);

-        // Lets create an object that is 'a reference to an ontology' OWLReferences ontoRef = Axiom.Descriptor.OntologyReference.newOWLReferencesCreatedWithPellet(
+        // Creating an object that is 'a reference to an ontology' OWLReferences ontoRef = Axiom.Descriptor.OntologyReference.newOWLReferencesCreatedWithPellet(
                 "robotAtHomeOntology",
                 "src/main/resources/robotAtHomeOntology.owl",